nikpocuca/math1mp3/tutorials/tutorial_1/readme.md

 - Starting out in Windows, Mac OSX, or Linux

+All my code and work done in tutorials will be put up on github here: https://github.com/nikpocuca/math1mp3

+*Click Download for those who do not know how to use github.

 ## Programming Languages

 Just like human languages were created so that humans could communicate complex ideas between each other, programming languages were created so that humans would be able to communicate with computers.